globicon/mobile-client/README.md

 To start coding all you need is a text editor e.g. http://www.sublimetext.com/.

+Whenever you save a file yeoman will refresh your browser for you.

+## Development
+The application is build using [Angularjs](http://angularjs.org/), it is worth reading through some of the documentation and watchinhg some videos about angular before starting.

+The code for the application is in the `app` directory.

+The `app/index.html` folder is the entry point of the application, it sets up the initial page layout and loads angular and the application logi.

+The `app/views` folder contains the view templates used to generate the UI for the application.

+The `app/styles` contains the css styles used for the application.
+The application uses the [twitter bootstrap](http://twitter.github.com/bootstrap/) framework for styling the application.
+Most changes should happen in the `app/styles/main.scss` (scss file a [sass](http://sass-lang.com/) file, sass is a css preprocessor, proving features such as variable names and nesting to cs.
+Yeoman will compile the sass files in css file whenever you save).

+The `app/scripts` contains the javascript code for the application.

+* `app/scripts/vendor` contains the angular library (and should contain any other third party library needed).

+* `app/scripts/app.js` contains the initial setup of the application, registres routes and setups angular filters and directives used in the application.

+* `app/scripts/resources.js` contains the code for communicating with the REST API.

+* `app/scripts/controllers.js` contains the controller layer of the Angular MVC application.
+The controllers act as a binding layer between the views and the resources (Models).
+The controllers will call the rest api make the data available for the views to render and react to user interactions from the views.
+The is one controller per view.

 ## Deployment
 To create a deployment package run